Vitamin D Deficiency | Why a lack of is Vitamin D Important

 • 600 IU/day for ages 1 to 70

-• 800 IU/day for over 70 years of age
+• 800 IU/day for those over 70 years of age

 • 600 IU/day for pregnant and lactating women

-Get outdoors and have a free dose of vitamin D but ensure you take food that is rich in it too.
+Get outdoors and have a free dose of vitamin D, but ensure you take food that is rich in it too.

 Stay fit and take care!